Corporate travel management tools with mobile booking capabilities

 Platforms that treat mobile as an extension of the full system rather than a separate layer, tend to deliver better outcomes.

 This is where the delivery model matters.
-For example, when Cytric is implemented by Meon Travel Management, mobile bookings feed directly into the same reporting, duty of care and 24/7 support workflows as desktop bookings.
-Travellers don’t have to think about which channel they used, support remains consistent.
+When travel technology such as Amadeus Cytric or SAP Concur is implemented through Meon Travel Management, mobile activity feeds directly into the same reporting, duty of care and 24/7 support workflows as desktop bookings.

-When evaluating corporate travel management tools with mobile apps, businesses should ask:
+When evaluating corporate travel management tools with mobile apps, businesses should ask themselves:

 • Can travellers book air, hotel and rail on mobile, or just view trips?